 We all know a strong CTA is critical for conversion rates.
 This means more is better right?
 Therefore, we should have 5 CTAs and repeat them all on every page 5x, 5x5=25 CTAs meaning the website will be 25 times more powerful than the website with one CTA right?
 Not really.
 One CTA is actually better.
 Once we get beyond the magic number of ~3 options, users start experiencing analysis paralysis.
 They don’t know where to click and often they bounce away.

 Slideshows are a bit of a hit or miss.
 It’s more about how and when they’re used.
-For instance, slideshows are best left off of landing pages and sales funnels, in the same way you should not have any advertising on your landing pages.
+For instance, slideshows are best left off of landing pages and sales funnels, in the same way you should not have any 3rd party advertising on your landing pages.

 Basically, most users aren’t going to sit back and watch your slideshow to discover the 3rd benefit of your product or service which is hiding on slide #3.
 Contrary to popular belief, this is not an improved user experience over just straight up just laying out your benefits, especially on mobile devices.